Lost in a Maze of Self-Reliance By R. Scott Rodin

 The second step is the process of how you get out.
-We must not be duped into believing that if we work harder, we can get out of our mess.
+We must not be duped into believing that if we work harder, we can escape our mess.
 For the steward leader, there is another way.

 My experience participating in a challenge course with some business colleagues illustrates the way out for steward leaders.
 In one exercise, we were blindfolded and placed in a maze of ropes between trees.
 We were told to hold on to the ropes with both hands and work our way through the maze to find the way out.